evelyn-mendes/Projects-java/Projetos-Pequenos/bin/com/evelyn/projects/medianotas/README.md

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

 > If you want to customize the folder, open `.vscode/settings.json` and update the related settings there.

+## ⚠️ Problem Found

+### Problem:
+- An error occurred when placing the point to set the height, this may be due to regional settings.

+### Solution:
+- Just change the period to a `comma`.

 </details>